asteroid-lang/asteroid/docs/User Guide.rst

 As we said above, in order to distinguish it from a parenthesized value the single element in a 1-tuple has to be followed by a comma, like so,
 ::
     let one_tuple = (1,).  -- this is a 1-tuple
-Lists are mutable objects whereas tuples are immutable.

 We can cast lists and tuples to strings for easy printing,
 ::
     load system io.